mahxwell/OpenGuitarStoreP12/Readme.md

 ## Features

-_Welcome to the best Guitar Store !_
+_Welcome to the best Guitar Store online !_

 * Join the website and ROCK ON !